 When considering whether you are in need of dietary supplements there are many factors to consider.
-Many of the headlines in the news make you believe that whether everyone needs a multivitamin is simple yes or no answer for everyone.
+News headlines try to make it seem like the answer to the question: ‘does everyone need a multivitamin?’, is a simple yes or no answer that’s universal.
+But this could not be further from the truth.
 In the last few years several large-scale trials have shown multi-vitamins have little to no effect on the incidence of heart disease and cancer.
-Despite these findings, supplements and dietary modifications can be very effective when recommended on an individualized basis with consideration of age, pregnancy, physical activity, genetic polymorphisms, dietary intake (daily intake of vegetables and weekly intake of omega 3 rich fish like salmon, etc.), risk of nutrient depletions from medications and potential drug-nutrient interactions.
+Despite these findings, supplements and dietary modifications can be very effective when recommended on an individualized basis with consideration of age, pregnancy, physical activity, genetic polymorphisms (genetic SNPs), dietary intake (daily intake of vegetables and weekly intake of omega 3 rich fish like salmon, etc.), risk of nutrient depletions from medications and potential drug-nutrient interactions.

 Most patients receive education on basic drug-nutrient interactions from their doctor or dietitian, such as anticoagulants (blood thinners) and vitamin K. Under these circumstances, the focus is on limiting intake of specific nutrients such as vitamin K (or at least maintaining a consistent intake every day) because they interfere with or decrease the effectiveness of a particular drug.
-This is all important information but it’s equally important to know how certain drugs impact your absorption of nutrients and can lead to nutrient deficiencies.
-Below are three very commonly prescribed drugs in the United States that have shown to increase risk of specific nutrient deficiencies.
-It’s important to note that you should speak with your doctor about these interactions and come up with a plan for dietary supplementation if deemed necessary.
+But what about when it’s the other way around?
+When drugs decrease your absorption of specific nutrients and can lead to nutrient deficiencies?

 1. Proton Pump Inhibitors